 Non-standard feedback channels.
 Teams gathering user feedback through enterprise account calls, sales handoffs, or partner integrations often have data in formats and locations that standard AI tools cannot access.

-Modeled Example: What a Plausible Payback Case Looks Like
+Mini Experiment: What a Plausible Payback Case Looks Like

 This is a modeled scenario, not a named client case study.
 It is included to make the economics easier to inspect.
+The cost, time, and payback numbers below are planning assumptions for a plausible B2B SaaS team, not survey averages or guaranteed results.

 A 65-person B2B SaaS company has a product team of six PMs spending roughly 12 to 15 hours per week collectively on feedback synthesis, PRD drafting, and sprint reporting.
 Their feedback is spread across Zendesk, Intercom, NPS surveys, and structured interview notes, with none of it categorized against an internal product taxonomy in a reusable way.